There are generally two types of Microfinance companies in Kenya.

 - A recent (issued within the last three months preceding the date of submission) credit report from a licensed credit reference bureau.

-- Two Colour passport-size photographs and copies of identification documents (ID card and/or Passport) and PIN certificate.
+- Two Color passport-size photographs and copies of identification documents (ID card and/or Passport) and PIN certificate.
 These should be certified by a registered Commissioner of Oaths.
 For non-Kenyan citizens, documents originally issued outside Kenya may be notarized in the jurisdiction in which the said documents were issued.

 - A declaration that none of the proposed senior officers holds a similar position in another Micro finance bank(s) licensed under the Micro finance Act.